springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step1.md

 Review the ops files created in the prerequisite scenario and understand the challenge of managing a growing and diverging set of configuration files.

 In this step, you will:
-- Clone your app repo
+- Prepare your local environment
 - Validate the duplication in the ops files

 ## Local environment setup